 Don't be put off as there are nice-looking ones too such as colourful parrots and the rather friendly toucan.
 They are so tame that they will just let you stroke their colourful beaks (we are not encouraging you to put your fingers through the cage though).

-This little zoo is a great introduction to the animals of Belize and animals are even on a waitlist to get in.
+This little zoo is a great introduction to the animals of Belize.

 “If you hear a roar in the night, don't panic it's just a howler monkey.
 We got lots here.”

 “A what monkey?”
 I asked confused, checking into my river lodge.